talikepsh/GNN_image_classification/README.md

 train_test_main_run.py: The main script that runs the GNN on the constructed graph, evaluates it using different metrics, seeds, and thresholds, and returns the classification accuracy results.

+architecture_selection.py: This script runs experiments with different Graph Neural Network (GNN) architectures (like GCN and GIN) on a graph constructed from image embeddings, based on various similarity metrics (e.g., chord, max norm, city block) and thresholds.
+It evaluates each combination of metric, threshold, and model across different random seeds and saves the results for analysis.

 ## Data and Results Files
 imagenet_embeddings.csv: The CSV file containing the embeddings (feature vectors) of the images after processing through the CNN.
 This is the input dataset for the graph construction.